Mohamed-Elwakdy/Final-Project-BigDataProcessing/README.md

 ### Collect Into DataFrames

-All fields in this data set has been collected into datafrmes where the number of columns for each dataframe is not constant.
+All fields has been collected into datafrmes where the number of columns for each dataframe is not constant.
 We iterate through all the dataframes dictionary items and create a new sheet.

-Each sheet contains a Dataframe.
-For example, sheet 1 contaion Dataframe1, sheet2 contains Dataframe 2, sheet3 contains Dataframe 3, sheet4 contains Dataframe 4, sheet5 contains Dataframe 5 and sheet6 contains Dataframe 6
-The number of columns and rows in each sheet is not the same.

 ```
 dfd = {} # {1:df1,5:df2,113:df3<-add col}